- Starter

 Step 5.
 Save and execute the flow.
 It should create XML or JSON files.

-The X12 connector allows for rapid conversion of any X12 message to an XML or JSON file without the need for a full source-to-destination transformation.
-This streamlined process is optimized for speed and can efficiently handle very large X12 documents.
+The X12 connector enables rapid conversion of any X12 message into XML, JSON, or CSV formats without requiring an ETL source-to-destination transformation.
+This streamlined process is optimized for performance and efficiently handles large X12 documents.

 Step 1.
 Set up a Source Connection to read the EDI file.